imperial-qore/mp_pfqn/README.md

 [1]: Reiser & Lavenberg (1980), *Mean-Value Analysis of Closed Multichain Queuing Networks,* Journal of the ACM 27(2).

 [2]: Casale (2006), *An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes,* Proc. of ACM SIGMETRICS 2006.

+[3]: Conway, A. E. and Georganas, N. D. (1986), *RECAL—a new efficient algorithm for the exact analysis of multiple-chain closed queuing networks,* J. ACM 33, 4 (Oct.
+1986), 768–791.

 ## License